claybrooks/dynamic-xml/README.md

 A simple extension of Etree that gives users the ability to directly access attributes and nodes without having to implement boilerplate python code.

-`DynamicElement`{:.python} is a drop-in replaces for any Etree code that you already have
+`DynamicElement` is a drop-in replacement for any Etree code that you already have

 ```xml
 <!-- ConfigFile.xml -->